 1098T Tax Information

-All students, except nonresident aliens students, who attended a University of Hawaii campus during the 2013 calendar year and were billed for qualified tuition and related expenses will receive a Form 1098-T. Forms will be provided by the end of January 2014.
+All students, except nonresident aliens students, who attended a University of Hawaii campus during the 2014 calendar year and were billed for qualified tuition and related expenses will be able to view and download their Form 1098-T. Forms will be provided by the end of January 2015.
 This form will serve as reference in assisting students to determine their eligibility for either the American Opportunity or Lifetime Learning Credit.